derekluo/dl_lab/gpt2_from_scratch/README.md

-# LLM Lab
+# GPT-2 From Scratch

-A training and inference framework for Large Language Models (LLMs).
+A from-scratch implementation of the GPT-2 architecture for language modeling and text generation.

 ## Project Structure